siva5/siva5.github.io/research.md

 </p>

-Natural variation in *A. thaliana* has been successfully utilized by our lab earlier to identify multiple genes/loci involved in resistance to A. brassicae (Rajaramohan S *et al*., 2017; Rajaramohan S *et al*.,2018) using GWA and QTL mapping approaches.
+&ensp;&ensp;&ensp;&ensp;&ensp; Natural variation in *A. thaliana* has been successfully utilized by our lab earlier to identify multiple genes/loci involved in resistance to A. brassicae (Rajaramohan S *et al*., 2017; Rajaramohan S *et al*.,2018) using GWA and QTL mapping approaches.
 Characterization of these genes and QTLs is underway.
 We aim to further identify durable resistance genes from wild germplasm of *Brassicas* and local populations of *A. thaliana*.
 Gene identification in the wild species of *Brassicas* will be greatly aided by the increasing genomic information that is becoming available due to reducing sequencing costs.
 This project will involve screening of the wild germplasm and landraces for resistance to *A. brassicae* and identify potential pre-breeding materials.

 **2. Identification of *A. brassicae* effectors and elucidating their role in pathogenesis**